 Scaling and Root Planing is frequently referred to as a deep cleaning.
 Deep cleaning is the treatment of choice for an infectious disease called periodontal disease.
-A deep cleaning cleaning is a procedure that treats the infected area by meticulously cleaning the tarter and bacteria from the teeth and their roots.
+A deep cleaning is a procedure that treats the infected area by meticulously cleaning the tarter and bacteria from the teeth and their roots.

 So what is periodontal disease?